 In conclusion,the researcher speculates that such archives could enrich current and future expression of local, national and regional identities,so anyone,not“only a palangi would have kept this….”
 Genealogical ties in geographical space Martin Soukup (Palacky University Olomouc) Objective of the paper is a presentation of the fieldwork results that was conducted among members of the Nungon community, Morobe Province of Papua New Guinea.
 The fieldwork was focused on studying the effects of selected historical events on spatial behavior of members of the Nungon community.
 The two particular historical events – the religious conflict and the relocation of a village to a new place – are continuously affecting the daily life of the community.
 Two principal methods were combined during the fieldwork: a construction of genealogical ties in the community and mapping of geographical space of the village.
 This research design resulted in the construction of spatially expressed genealogical ties of the community.
 The author will argue that it is possible to see the effect of the aforementioned events in geographical space of the village.
 The aim of the paper is to present the methodology enabling study of expression of historical events and social relations in geographical space.
 Recentering anarcho-indigenous narratives and Hawaiian epistemologies on the relation to the land Karin Louise Hermes (Humboldt University of Berlin) As a way of introduction, in Hawai'i and in greater Oceania, genealogy is paramount.
 I would begin by naming my parents, grandparents, and narrate their place-based origins to root my identity.
 Genealogy is the story of oneself in relation to ancestors.
 Tellingly, in Hawaiian the word for "story", mo'olelo, is the same as for "history".
 What is also the same word in translation is 'ike: "to see", "to know", "to feel".
 In short: knowledge and one's own history is the accumulation of an experience of senses.
 In a non-linear conceptualization of time, in Hawai'i you look into the past to guide you into the future, as the past holds wisdom and the knowledge of the ancestors (Kame'eleihiwa 1992).

 Here, it is my kuleana to recenter and amplify indigenous histories as a non-indigenous scholar.
 More specifically, I recount the narratives by indigenous women, who embody the responsibility to the land, the Earth Mother Papahānaumoku.
 Manulani Aluli-Meyer summarizes the kinship to the land and one another as experiences of "spiritual continuity", placing "'āina as origin, 'āina as mother, 'āina as inspiration" (Aluli-Meyer 2001).
 I analyze the enduring conflict in translation and understanding Hawaiian epistemologies for outsiders, who according to Haunani-Kay Trask "can never know what we know, or feel what we feel, about our mother, the land.
 Thus does history – and genealogy – separate our politics, and our analysis."
 (Trask 1996).
-Navigating Kuleana in Hawaiian Protest Music Min Yen Ong (School of Oriental and African Studies (SOAS), University of London) During pre-missionary times, Hawaiian music served mainly religious and historical functions.
+Navigating Kuleana in Hawaiian Protest Music Min Yen Ong (University of Cambridge) During pre-missionary times, Hawaiian music served mainly religious and historical functions.
 However, in the 19th and 20th Century, with the penetration of Western culture, chant and hula became divorced from their traditional contexts, leading to fundamental changes in their performance and context.
 With the degeneration of Hawaiian traditions, came the second Hawaiian Renaissance in the 1970s, and since then, there has been a resurgence in Hawaiian culture and music and a re-discovery of the Hawaiian identity, which is felt to be the result of the bestowing of kuleana unto native Hawaiians by their ancestors.
 In this paper, I argue that Hawaiian musicians are using music as a platform to display the resistance and injustices felt by the Hawaiian community towards the US occupation.
 I examine the use of kaona (hidden meaning) within songs and musicians’ views on how kuleana features in their identity and music-making processes.
 In addition, I also analyse the relationship between promoting indigenous rights and the sovereignty of the Hawaiian Kingdom, through contested places such as Kahoʻolawe and Mauna Keā, and how music plays an instrumental role to the Hawaiian community by serving as a platform to display political discontentment.
 Through Pacific lens to empower success in contemporary tertiary education environments.
-Dr Vaoiva Natapu-Ponton (AUT Auckland University of Technology) Through Pacific lens, significant cultural models have proliferated within the last
+Dr Vaoiva Ponton (AUT Auckland University of Technology) Through Pacific lens, significant cultural models have proliferated within the last

 decade arguing that a cultural analysis of Pacific students, knowledge, values and